kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 }
 ```

-4. Click on the `Play` button to run the qeury and see the results below.
+4. Click on the `Play` button to run the query and see the results below.

 ![Query](../../pngs/fudeki-query-2.png)